rytswd/get-istio-multicluster/docs/2-local-clusters/argo-cd-without-istio-operator.md

 > 📍 **WARNING** 📍
 > This step is NOT a part of GitOps, because there is no easy way to have it in a declarative manner, due to the cluster IP associated with `istiocoredns` is only confirmed once the Service is created.
 However, if you are trying to have GitOps setup similar to this repository, you can follow the below instructions, and then place `coredns-configmap.yaml` file as a part of GitOps.
-> Also, it's worth mentioning that `istiocoredns` is not recommended for later version of Istio.
+> Also, it's worth mentioning that `istiocoredns` is not recommended for newer version of Istio (v1.8+).
 This step is here to provide some reference point, but depending on your setup requirement and Isito version used, you could skip this part.

 <details>
 <summary>For Armadillo</summary>